mitradranirban/samaano-fonts/fontbakery/fontbakery-report.md

-* 🔥 **FAIL** <p>The following glyph names do not comply with naming conventions: Beta-latin, Gamma-latin, Omega-latin, alpha-latin, beta-latin, gamma-latin, iota-latin and omega-latin</p>
+* 🔥 **FAIL** <p>The following glyph names do not comply with naming conventions: Alpha-latin, Beta-latin, Gamma-latin, Iota-latin, Omega-latin, Upsilon-latin, alpha-latin, beta-latin, gamma-latin, iota-latin, omega-latin and upsilon-latin</p>
 <p>A glyph name must be entirely comprised of characters from the following set: A-Z a-z 0-9 .(period) <em>(underscore).
 A glyph name must not start with a digit or period.
 There are a few exceptions such as the special glyph &quot;.notdef&quot;.
 The glyph names &quot;twocents&quot;, &quot;a1&quot;, and &quot;</em>&quot; are all valid, while &quot;2cents&quot; and &quot;.twocents&quot; are not.</p>
  [code: found-invalid-names]